chicio/chicio.github.io/_posts/2017-10-10-physically-base-rendering-introduction.md

 ---
 layout: post
-title: "Physically based rendering: introduction"
+title: "Physically based rendering: informal introduction"
-description: "In this post I will give you an introduction about Physically based rendering."
+description: "In this post I will give you an informal introduction about Physically based rendering."
 date: 2017-08-11
 tags: [computer graphics]
 comments: true